 The most visited of the islands in the Bahamas, New Providence is the cultural showpiece of the country.
 Especially within the capital city of Nassau, tourists will find themselves overwhelmed with museums, historic architecture, lighthouses, and other government buildings filled with memorabilia and knowledge that will help them to understand and appreciate their vacation destination that much more.

-A landmark worth visiting is Pirates of Nassau.
+One popular destination is Pirates of Nassau.
 It is situated in downtown Nassau.
 Pirates of Nassau is open 9:00 am to 6:00 pm daily, except Sunday, when they close at noon.

 |Bahamas Historical Society Museum||(242) 322-4231||Downtown Nassau|